Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Background and Data

 \subsection{Determinants of waste generation and policy adoption}

 A large number of variables (confounders) can explain the decision to adopt PAYT as well as differences in waste generation across municipalities.
 I control for a large set of observables (deconfounders) that potentially affect household waste generation and policy adoption decisions at municipal level.
-Municipalities decide to implement PAYT because of possibly many single or combined factors \citep{Gradus2019}: high levels of waste and/or waste management costs pre-policy, awareness of the waste pollution problem, citizens' demand for higher-quality services, political variables, social norms, information effects, a developed recycling infrastructure and large administrative capacity.
+Municipalities decide to implement PAYT because of possibly many individual or combined factors \citep{Gradus2019}: high levels of waste and/or waste management costs pre-policy, awareness of the waste pollution problem, citizens' demand for higher-quality services, political variables, social norms, information effects, a developed recycling infrastructure and large administrative capacity.
 Further, as shown in \citet{Valente2019}, leftover unobserved time-varying heterogeneity can be controlled for by including outcome lags.
-As a result, I include waste generation and policy adoption determinants for a total of 90 municipal attributes which can be grouped into six categories: socio-economic, geographic, and political variables, information effects, pre-policy waste amounts and management costs.
+As a result, I include waste generation and policy adoption determinants for a total of 90 municipal attributes which can be grouped into five categories: socio-economic and geographic characteristics, political variables, pre-policy waste amounts and management costs.